Hablamos Español Insurance Companies We Work With

 A real example

-A consultant carried general liability and assumed he was covered when a client sued over advice that cost them money.
-General liability does not touch that claim.
-Professional liability would have.
-He bought it the week the suit arrived, which was a week too late.
+Picture a consultant who carried general liability and assumed he was covered when a client sued over advice that cost them money.
+General liability generally does not touch that kind of claim.
+Professional liability might have, subject to its terms.
+Figures and details here are illustrative.
+He looked into it the week the suit arrived, which can be a week too late.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.